rakeshakkineni/P2_Traffic_Sign_Classifier/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the training set data is distriuted.
-As it can be seen the data is not uniform and is distributed unevenly and there are many traffic signs that donot have more than 200 train images.
+As it can be seen the data is not uniform distributed and there are many traffic signs that donot have more than 200 train images.

 __**Raw Data Statistics**__
 ![Data Visualization](./Output/visualization.png)

 ### Design and Test a Model Architecture ###